- Water Ionizer Reviews

 Vesta H2 Water Ionizer Review

-Probably the best water ionizer manufacturer in Korea, has created a brand-new Vesta H2 water ionizer.
+One of the best water ionizer manufacturers in Korea, has created a brand-new Vesta H2 water ionizer.
 It comes with all the highest certifications and ratings possible, including medical device certification, and is made at a very high-quality Korean facility.
 My testing of the Vesta H2 Water Ionizer shows it to be very, very good.
 The self-cleaning inside the water cell is advanced.
 The Vesta H2 filter options are also quite good.

 I expect that the Vesta ionizer will last 20 years or so as long as it is cared for properly.
 Vesta water ionizers come with limited lifetime warranties.

-Tyent USA Water Ionizers [Tyent 7070 Turbo; the 9090 Turbo Extreme, with 9 large platinum-titanium plates] and the MMP11 are programmable to your source water with varying amperage.
+Tyent USA Water Ionizers: Tyent ACE-11, UCE-11, 9090 Turbo Extreme, and the MMP11 are programmable to your source water with varying amperage.

-Not much is known about the Korean manufacturer.
+Tyent uses a Korean manufacturer (which is good).
 They have been making water ionizers for about 15 or so years.
-The quality of construction is fair and the faucet of the tyent undersink water ionizer is painted plastic.
+The quality of construction is about average.
+The faucet of the tyent undersink water ionizer is painted plastic (which is not good).

-Some of Tyent's Fake Water Ionizer Reviews Sites: Watch out for tricks, such as the "Water Ionizer of the Year" awards.
+Examples of Tyent's Water Ionizer Reviews Sites: Watch out for tricks, such as the "Water Ionizer of the Year" awards.
 These are all phony, because the sites that award them are owned by Tyent.
-[That fact is demonstrated by the picture, above, in the section called "The Water Ionizer of the Year Gimmick".
+[See above for more info about "The Water Ionizer of the Year Gimmick".

-Tyent makes effective water ionizers, but they are not likely to remain effective unless you regularly clean the plates.
+Tyent makes effective water ionizers, but they don't have continuous-cleaning.
+Therefore the Tyent water ionizers are not likely to remain effective unless you regularly clean the plates.
 One should do a citric acid cleaning every 3 months if you have a water ionizer that doesn't use DARC double-automatic-reverse-cleaning.
-Tyent machines don't have this.

 I urge you to check out my Water Ionizer Comparison page for a really huge chart and in-depth comparisons of the most popular water ionizers in the USA today.